TelepathicGrunt/Bumblezone/README.md

 &nbsp;

-Don't forget to change 2.7.0 with the actual latest version of this mod.
+Don't forget to change <modversion> with the actual latest version of this mod like `2.4.3` for example.

 <blockquote>dependencies {